MaxThom/LightYourHearth-rpi/README.md

 # Project LightYourHearth-mobile
 The goal of this project is to connect a rpi with ledstrips with individually adressable leds.
 It will then be controllable with a bluetooth connection using a phone app.
+Enjoy :)

 # Motivation
 The motivation behind this project is too decorate our homes, bicyles and anywhere you can think of with awesome controllable led.